platformsh/platformsh-docs/docs/src/languages/nodejs/_index.md

 ### 4. Start your app

-Specify a command to start serving your app (it must be process running in the foreground):
+Specify a command to start serving your app (it must be a process running in the foreground):

 ```yaml {location=".platform.app.yaml"}
 web: